sergiy79/codecombat/Summer-Project-Ideas-List.md

 *Knowledge prerequisite:* Basic web development knowledge.
 We use CoffeeScript, Jade, and Sass, but those are easy to pick up if you know JavaScript, HTML, and CSS.

 *Difficulty:* Medium.
 The implementation shouldn't be too hard, but the design itself will be critical.
 Simply adding [a code-focused keyboard](https://itunes.apple.com/app/id599976903?mt=8&&referrer=click%3Dd351443d-765b-4f58-a4e7-83d4e9e87fbf) or [Blockly](https://code.google.com/p/blockly/) isn't going to be enough.
+Something like [FASL](https://mad.cs.fau.de/fasl/en/screenshots.html) might be getting closer.

 ### <a name="webgl"/> Integrate WebGL Renderer